Tranquility2/python-design-patterns/docs/structrural_design_patterns/façade.md

-# **Façade design pattern**
+# **Façade Design Pattern**

 One-Stop Shop for Complexity

-> In a nutshell, the facade design pattern provides a simple and organized way to access complex systems, making them easier to use and maintain for both developers and users.
+> In a nutshell, the facade Design Pattern provides a simple and organized way to access complex systems, making them easier to use and maintain for both developers and users.

+---

 ## Review

 1. Facade class: Acts as the single point of entry, encapsulating the complexity of the system behind it.
 2. Internal system: The maze of interconnected components that actually perform the work.
 3. Client interaction: Clients interact only with the facade, unaware of the internal structure.

+---

 ## Benefits